-In addition to group therapy, those in dialectical behavior therapy programs also meet one-on-one with a therapist.
+In addition to group therapy, those in DBT programs also meet one-on-one with a therapist.
 The goal of individual therapy is to aid in helping clients apply the life, and coping skills learned in a group setting for their own unique and specific challenges.
 Clients meet with a therapist once a week and will run simultaneously with group skills training.

 One unique aspect of DBT is the fact that clients can receive real-time coaching either in person or by telephone.
 The goal of coaching is to assist clients in using their newly acquired skills to effectively cope with the stressors they encounter in their daily lives.

 Clients learn case management strategies to help them manage their everyday lives.
 The goal of this component is to empower clients to take control of how they look at and manage their daily lives.
 Therapists will always be close by in case the client runs into trouble and is seeking additional support.